The Hillary Houses of Remuera

 Back in New Zealand, Hillary married Louise Rose of Remuera, whom he had met and climbed with some years previously.
 On 3 September 1953 the wedding took place in the Diocesan School Chapel, Auckland.
 Louise was the daughter of James Humphrey Rose, solicitor and president of the New Zealand Alpine Club.

-The Hillarys built a house in Remuera, Auckland, using proceeds from Edmund’s first autobiography, High adventure (1955).
+The Hillarys built a house in Remuera, Auckland, using proceeds from Edmund’s first autobiography, High Adventure (1955).
 Although still a partner in the beekeeping business, Hillary was increasingly busy elsewhere.
 For the rest of his life he made his living largely from expeditions and writing.
-His spare, understated, and often humorous style made his books highly readable, and altogether he penned or co-authored 10, the last his enormously successful View from the summit (1999).[19]
+His spare, understated, and often humorous style made his books highly readable, and altogether he penned or co-authored 10, the last of his enormously successful View from the Summit (1999).[19]

-James Rose came from a Remuera family who were major land owners in Remuera and had a family tradition of dividing off parcels of land for children.
-James Rose’s great grandfather was Archibald Clark.
+James Rose came from a Remuera family who were major landowners in Remuera and had a family tradition of dividing off parcels of land for children.
+James Rose’s great-grandfather was Archibald Clark.
 He wrote: my mother’s Uncle James McCosh Clark bought land – Allotments 26 and 29 which are now part of King’s School, including The Tower, and now includes Allotment 25.
-Allotment 27 was bought by James Rose’s great grandfather Archibald Clark: his company, Archibald Clark and Sons, manufactured and imported clothing.
-Allotment 28 was bought by Jim Rose’s mother Mrs Mary Rose – the lower part of Allotment 28 was the site of the Rose’s and Hillary houses.
+Allotment 27 was bought by James Rose’s great-grandfather Archibald Clark: his company, Archibald Clark and Sons, manufactured and imported clothing.
+Allotment 28 was bought by Jim Rose’s mother Mrs Mary Rose – the lower part of Allotment 28 was the site of the Rose’s and Hillary’s houses.
 All other land on the east side of Portland Road Allotments 30, 31, 32, and 33 were acquired by Jim Rose’s grandmother, Margaret Stevenson (nee Clark), wife of James Young Stevenson, where the house “Glenholm” was built (now 37 Portland Road) about 1868.
 The land owned by the McCosh Clarks and the Stevensons amounted to about 30 acres fronting Remuera and Portland Roads.[20]

 Jim Rose wrote: In 1953 my daughter Louise married Edmund Hillary and in 1955 they acquired the northwest half of my property (104a and then 278 Remuera Road).
 His mother Mrs Mary Rose (nee McCosh Stevenson 1868-1963) lived at 282 Remuera Road (was 106 Remuera Road pre-WW2), now known as Fairholm, from about 1911 to 1957.
 Mary’s husband Robert Rose had died aged 50 in 1900 after a career as a land agent and company director, including the Waihi Gold Mining Company.

 Ed and Louise Hillary built a new house designed by known architects Gummer & Ford.
-Sir Ed lived at 278a Remuera Road for 51 years from 1957 until his death in 2008.
-The house was described as being of a modernist design with a floor-to-ceiling sliding door which opened the combined dining and living room to a patio.
-The double-height foyer marked the home’s entry and its axis between the upper and lower floors.[21]
+Sir Ed lived at 278a Remuera Road for 51 years from 1957 until he died in 2008.
+The house was described as a modernist design with a floor-to-ceiling sliding door that opened the combined dining and living room to a patio.
+The double-height foyer marked the home’s entry and it’s axis between the upper and lower floors.[21]

 Terry Jarvis who lived at 278 Remuera Road purchased the Remuera Road house of Sir Edmund Hillary and gifted it to Sir Edmund Hillary Collegiate in South Auckland.
 The school uses the house as a leadership centre and makes it available for community use.
 [22, 23]